-A liquid droplet placed in a colder or warmer environment tends to a quasi-steady state temperature difference between itself and its surrounding.
-In order to describe the temperature adaptation process, diffusional and convective heat and mass transfers for water vapor are considered.
-We will follow the concept of Pruppacher and Klett (2010) in the forthcoming derivation.
-Hence, first, the heat and mass transfer of a motionless droplet will be described, and after that the effect of air ventilation will be introduced.
-The symbols used here are listed in the List of Symbols.
+A liquid droplet placed in a colder or warmer environment tends to a quasi-steady-state temperature difference between itself and its surroundings.
+In order to describe the temperature adaptation process, diffusional and convective transfer of heat and mass for water vapor is considered.
+We follow the concept of Pruppacher and Klett (2010) in the forthcoming derivation.
+Hence, first, the heat and mass transfer of a motionless droplet is described, and after that the effect of air ventilation is introduced.
+The symbols used here are listed in Appendix C.